About Bjorn Lomborg

-Lomborg is a frequent commentator in print and broadcast media, for outlets including the New York Times, Wall Street Journal, the Guardian, CNN, FOX, and the BBC.
+Lomborg is a frequent commentator in print and broadcast media, for outlets including the New York Times, Wall Street Journal, The Guardian, CNN, FOX, and the BBC.
 His monthly column is published in 19 languages, in 30+ newspapers with more than 30 million readers globally.

 In 2011 and 2012, Lomborg was named Top 100 Global Thinker by Foreign Policy "for looking more right than ever on the politics of climate change".
 TIME Magazine ranked Lomborg among the world's 100 most influential people in 2004.
 In 2008 he was named "one of the 50 people who could save the planet" by the UK Guardian.
 In 2005 and 2008, Foreign Policy and Prospect Magazine called him "one of the top 100 public intellectuals", and in 2008 Esquire named him "one of the world's 75 most influential people of the 21st century."

-Bjorn Lomborg was born January 6, 1965.
+- Bjorn Lomborg was born January 6, 1965.

-M.A. in political science, 1991.
+- M.A. in political science, 1991.

-Ph.D. in political science at the Department of Political Science, University of Copenhagen.
+- Ph.D. in political science at the Department of Political Science, University of Copenhagen.
 1994.

-Assistant professor at the Department of Political Science, University of Aarhus, 1994-1996.
+- Assistant professor at the Department of Political Science, University of Aarhus, 1994-1996.

-Associate professor at the same place, 1997-2005.
+- Associate professor at the same place, 1997-2005.

-Director of Denmark's national Environmental Assessment Institute , February 2002-July 2004.
+- Director of Denmark's national Environmental Assessment Institute , February 2002-July 2004.

-Organizer of the Copenhagen Consensus prioritizing the best opportunities to the world's big challenges, May 2004.
+- Organizer of the Copenhagen Consensus prioritizing the best opportunities to the world's big challenges, 2004.

-Adjunct professor at the Copenhagen Business School 2005-present.
+- Adjunct professor at the Copenhagen Business School 2005-2015

-Director for the Copenhagen Consensus Center 2006-present.
+- President for the Copenhagen Consensus Center

 Professional areas of interest: